 X-ray reflectivity

-X-ray reflectivity (XRR) is a nondestructive analytical technique for determining the structural properties of single and multilayered materials.
-XRR analysis is often used in product development and quality control, as it can provide information on the thickness and density of individual layers of the sample material.
+X-ray reflectivity (XRR) is a nondestructive analytical technique for determining the thickness, density and surface roughness of thin films and coatings.
+The method is applicable for the characterization of single or multilayered structures as it provides information on the thickness and density of individual layers of the sample material as well as the roughness of the interphases and the topmost surface.

 XRR